cameni/bmfont/bin/readme.txt

 - Added autofit that automatically determines the max font size that fits in defined texture size (only available through commandline interface so far)
 - Fixed crash on startup if default font doesn't have the Unicode chars in range 0-255.
 - Added support for file paths with Unicode characters.
+- Improved support for kerning pairs in true type fonts that store them as ranges.

 1.13 - 2012/08/12
 - Added option to export fonts using fixed cell heights for easier post processing.